marvel-nccr/quantum-mobile/README.md

 # Acknowledgements

-This work is supported by the ["MARVEL National Centre for Competency in Research](http://nccr-marvel.ch) and the [MaX European centre of excellence](http://www.max-centre.eu/)
+This work is supported by the [MARVEL National Centre for Competency in Research](http://nccr-marvel.ch) and the [MaX European centre of excellence](http://www.max-centre.eu/)